David Campese: Australia vs Western Samoa

-Campese regards his performance in Australia's 1994 Test against Western Samoa one of his four best performances for the Wallabies (along with the 1984 and 1988 Barbarian matches and the 1991 Rugby World Cup semi-final against New Zealand).
-Australia defeated Western Samoa 73–3, in which Campese scored a try.
+Campese regards his performance in this match to be one of his four best performances for the Wallabies (along with the 1984 and 1988 Barbarians matches and the 1991 Rugby World Cup semi-final against New Zealand).
 Campese scored the first try of the Test when, while about to be tackled into touch, he executed a chip kick, followed it through, and scooped the ball off the ground for one of his greatest tries.
-Peter Jenkins in Wallaby Gold would later report that, "Campese on the wing was dynamic..."